US-CBP/design-system/packages/vanilla/src/components/pagination/pagination.md

 ## Purpose

 Pagination is used for splitting up content or data into several pages with a control for navigating to the next or previous page.

-A select element within the pagination component allows the user to select the desired page of results.
+Two select elements within the pagination component allows the user to select the desired page of results and the amount of items to be displayed.

-Pagination includes a select element to change the **amount** of results displayed from the paginated data.
+A text element provides the current set of paged data being displayed over the total number of items.

 ## Functional Requirements